opf/openproject/docs/getting-started/my-account/README.md

 ### OAUTH

-OAuth tokens allow third-party applications to connect with this OpenProject instance, for example Nextcloud (see [here](https://www.openproject.org/docs/user-guide/nextcloud-integration/)how to set up Nextcloud integration.
+OAuth tokens allow third-party applications to connect with this OpenProject instance, for example Nextcloud (see [here](https://www.openproject.org/docs/user-guide/nextcloud-integration/) how to set up Nextcloud integration.
 OAuth tokens can be created under [*Administration-> Authentication*](https://www.openproject.org/docs/system-admin-guide/authentication/).

 If no third-party application integration has been activated yet, this list will be empty.
 Please contact your administrator to help you set it up.
 Once an integration has been set up, you will see the details here and will be able to delete any OAuth tokens by clicking on the **Delete** icon.